-The Global Secured Options Portfolio and the Secured Options Portfolio expect to purchase and to sell various call options and put options.
-In addition, the Quantitative U.S. Long/Short Equity Portfolio and the Strategic Equity Portfolio are each permitted to purchase and sell options.
+The Global Secured Options Portfolio expects to purchase and to sell various call options and put options.
 In general, option premiums received by a Portfolio are not immediately included in the income of the Portfolio.
 Instead, the premiums are taken into account when the option contract expires, the option is exercised by the holder, or the Portfolio transfers or otherwise terminates the option (e.g., through a closing transaction).
 If a call option written by a Portfolio is exercised and the Portfolio sells or delivers the underlying stock, the Portfolio generally will recognize capital gain or loss equal to (a) the sum of the exercise price and the option premium received by the Portfolio minus (b) the Portfolio's basis in the stock.
 That gain or loss generally will be short-term or long-term depending on the holding period of the underlying stock.
 If a put option written by a Portfolio is exercised and the Portfolio purchases the underlying stock, that purchase does not give rise to any gain or loss at that time and the Portfolio's basis in the stock will generally equal the exercise price of the put option reduced by the premium the Portfolio received for writing the option.
 Gain or loss with respect to any termination of the Portfolio's obligation under an option other than through the exercise of the option and the related sale or delivery of the underlying stock generally will be short-term gain or loss depending on whether the premium income received by the Portfolio is greater or less than the amount paid by the Portfolio (if any) in terminating the transaction.
 Thus, for example, if an option written by the Portfolio expires unexercised, the Portfolio generally will recognize short-term gain equal to the premium received.

-A Portfolio's writing of covered call options, may in turn trigger the Federal income tax straddle rules of Section 1092 of the Code, requiring that losses be deferred and holding periods be tolled on offsetting positions in options and stocks deemed to constitute substantially similar or related property.
+A Portfolio's writing of covered call options, and a Portfolio's holding of certain other offsetting positions, may in turn trigger the Federal income tax straddle rules of Section 1092 of the Code, requiring that losses be deferred and holding periods be tolled on offsetting positions in options and stocks deemed to constitute substantially similar or related property.
 Options on single stocks that are not "deep in the money" may give rise to qualified covered calls, which generally are not subject to the straddle rules.
 The holding period on stock underlying covered calls that are "in the money" although not "deep in the money" will be suspended during the period that such calls are outstanding.
 Thus the straddle rules and the rules governing qualified covered calls could cause gains that would otherwise constitute long-term capital gains to be treated as short-term capital gains, and distributions that would otherwise constitute qualified dividend income or qualify for the dividends received deduction to fail to satisfy the holding period requirements and therefore to be taxed as ordinary income or to fail to qualify for the 50% dividends received deduction for Portfolio shareholders that are corporations.